Working in Progress

 Combining new data on biodiversity-capacity and biodiversity-footprint with firm fundamentals, we conduct a causal analysis of the impact of biodiversity physical risk on firms' profitability and stock returns.
 With this purpose, we build a biodiversity index for 35 countries and use a time series model to capture its variation over time.
 We show that such time trend estimation can be aggregated as risk exposure and can significantly forecast establishment-level profitability.
 We then show that the market underprices biodiversity physical risk, which is due to the insufficient analysis of related information and its impact on the firm-level future cash flow.
 We also document disparities of risk exposure across firms and sectors, and our results are consistent with previous findings in terms of climate physical risk.

-Seminar/Conference Participants at: University Paris Dauphine (LED-a), EDHEC Business School, University of Edinburgh, CREST, Banque de France, The 21th Corporate Finance Days, The EUROFIDAI-ESSEC Paris December Finance Meeting (2024), Asian Finance Association (AsianFA) Annual Meeting (2025).
+Seminar/Conference/Poster Participants at: University Paris Dauphine (LED-a), EDHEC Business School, University of Edinburgh, CREST, Banque de France, The 21th Corporate Finance Days, The EUROFIDAI-ESSEC Paris December Finance Meeting (2024), Asian Finance Association (AsianFA) Annual Meeting (2025),FMA Euroupe (2025), HEC ARCS (2025), NYU-FED Climate finance summer meeting (2025 poster),Grasfi 2025, Science Po 2025.

-[2] Indebted Shale Firms and Pollution Surplus.
-(Preliminary draft available under request)
+[2] Shale Debt Structure and Pollution Control. with Veronika Selezneva and Mariia Cosar (Preliminary draft available under request)